Tokyo is one of my favourite cities to date. If you’re looking for the best things to see and do in Tokyo, this is the post for you!

 Shirahama beach rivals some of Japan’s very best beaches on the southern islands, and it’s a stone’s throw from Tokyo!

-The Tokyo 2020 Games will be taking over Japan from 24 July to 9 August 2020 and the Tokyo 2020 Paralympic Games from 25 August to 6 September 2020.
+The Tokyo 2020 Games will be taking over Japan from 23 July to 8 August 2021 and the Tokyo 2020 Paralympic Games from 24 August to 5 September 2021 (postponed because of Covid-19).
 It’s the second time the games have been in Japan and over 200 countries will be taking park!
 Enjoy all the Olympic classics as well as new sports such as baseball, karate, skateboarding, climbing and surfing.

-Building hype and energy around the Olympic games, this is a series of events (from May to August 2020) celebrating diversity, inclusivity, culture, unity and regeneration.
+Building hype and energy around the Olympic games, this is a series of events (in 2021) celebrating diversity, inclusivity, culture, unity and regeneration.
 Find out more on the official website here.